wise-coders/salesforce-jdbc-driver/README.md

 The driver support all native SQL queries.
 For now only a read-only implementation is available.
 We will add write capabilities depending on the number of requests we get.

-# License

-Free to use, distribution forbidden.
-Improvements or changes of the code accepted only in the main repository https://github.com/wise-coders/saleforce-jdbc-driver.